Skip to content

 Can you integrate a B&G autopilot into a Raymarine network, and vice versa?

-Is the H5000 system compatible with the NAC-3?
+Is the H5000 system compatible with NAC-3?

-Is the NAC-3 compatible with existing Raymarine rams?
+Is NAC-3 compatible with existing Raymarine rams?

-What is the difference between EV-200, EV-300, and EV-400 at Raymarine?
+What’s the difference between EV-200, EV-300 and EV-400 at Raymarine?

 Conclusion: a good autopilot is first and foremost a good engineering file